Punchestown Grand National Trial Preview, Tips, Runners & Trends

 Punchestown Grand National Trial Jockey Statistics

-The leading jockey in the Punchestown Grand National Trial over the last 20 renewals is Jack Kennedy who has won the race three times with those three winners coming from Folsom Blue (2018), Death Duty (2022) and Where It All Began (2024).
-There is one jockey who has not had the best of times in the Punchestown Grand National Trial, Mark Walsh has ridden 10 runners to the race without recording any wins.
+The leading jockey in the Punchestown Grand National Trial over the last 20 renewals is Jack Kennedy, who has won the race three times, with those three winners coming from Folsom Blue (2018), Death Duty (2022) and Where It All Began (2024).
+There is one jockey who has not had the best of times in the Punchestown Grand National Trial; Mark Walsh has ridden 10 runners in the race without recording any wins.

-Here are some of the top Punchestown Grand National Trial jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are the Punchestown Grand National Trial jockey statistics over the last 20 renewals for jockeys who have rides in the 2026 renewal; those not listed have not had a runner.
+(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 JockeyR-W-PWinEW